rokibulslam/real-state-client-mern/README.md

 * User can see user dashboard.
 He can add review and this review show on homepage dynamically
 * User can manage order, can cancel order, see order status.

-### Redux, Payment gateway, JWT, Shopping cart will be implemented soon....
+### Redux, Payment gateway, JWT, Shopping cart will be implemented soon.....